 - 4 cups Cooked Rice white or brown

-- 1 cup Rotisserie Chicken Breast shredded
+- 1 cup Rotisserie Chicken Breast or meal-prepped chicken breast

 - 2 Tbsp Reduced-Sodium Soy Sauce